Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid

 \section{Abstract}

-State estimation is a fundamental process needed for the effective operation of the smart grid.
-As such, cyber-physical attacks such as denial-of-service and data injection attacks, which often target the availability and the integrity of the collected state estimation measurements, can have detrimental consequences on the operation of the system.
 In this paper, a novel graph-theoretic framework is proposed to generalize the analysis of a broad set of security attacks, including observability and data injection attacks, that target the state estimator of a smart grid.
-First, the notion of observability attacks -- denial--of--service attacks on measurement units which render the system unobservable -- is defined based on a proposed graph-theoretic construct.
-In this respect, an algorithm is proposed to characterize the critical set of measurements which must be removed along with a certain measurement to make the system unobservable.
+First, the notion of observability attacks is defined based on a proposed graph-theoretic construct.
+In this respect, a structured approach is proposed to characterize critical sets, whose removal renders the system unobservable.
 It is then shown that, for the system to be observable, these critical sets must be part of a maximum matching over a proposed bipartite graph.
-In addition, it is shown that stealthy data injection attacks are a special case of these observability attacks.
-Then, various attack strategies and defense policies, for observability and data injection attacks, are shown to be amenable to analysis using variations of the formulated maximum-matching problem over a bipartite graph.
+In addition, it is shown that stealthy data injection attacks (SDIAs) constitute a special case of these observability attacks.
+Then, various attack strategies and defense policies, for observability and data injection attacks, are shown to be amenable to analysis using the introduced graph-theoretic framework.